IEntin/ClientServer/README.md

 There are options for sanitizers (address, undefined, leak or thread), profiler, different optimization levels.\
 see the makefile.

-3. run
+3. run\
+server:

-Change settings for FIFO directories and file names on server and clients in ProgramOptions.json:
+Change settings for FIFO and tcp in ProgramOptions.json:

 server:\
+fifo:\
   "FifoDirectoryName" : "directory anywhere with appropriate permissions",\
   "FifoBaseNames" : "Client1 Client2 Client3 Client4 Client5"

+tcp:
+  "TcpPorts" : "49152, 49153 49154 49155 49156",
+  "Timeout" : 5

 client #1:\
+communication type:\
+  "CommunicationType" : "TCP" | "FIFO"

+fifo:\
   "FifoDirectoryName" : "the same as for the server",\
-  "FifoBaseName" : "Client1",\
+  "FifoBaseName" : "Client1",

+tcp:\
+  "ServerHost" : "localhost",\
+  "TcpPort" : "49152"

   ........

-Names of pipes should match on server and clients.
+Names of pipes and tcp ports should match on server and clients.
 ProgramOptions.json contains the\
 list for 5 clients, but this number can be increased, only performance can put the\
 limit.
-The server was tested with 5 clients.
+The server was tested with 5 clients with mixed client types.

 FIFO files are created on server startup and removed on server shutdown with Ctrl-C.\
 By design, the clients should not create or remove FIFO files.
 The code does not do\